home > indexing

 There is one good thing about the syntax of cross references when you're embedded your index data, but it's not something unique to Word: You can put your cross references anywhere in the documentation.
 Although it's usually a good editorial idea to keep your cross references near the text of the cross-reference target, it's a good production idea to keep all of your cross references in one place, such as within the preface.
 Having all your cross references in one place is also useful for language control.

-My Index Suddenly Vanished
+My Entire Index Suddenly Vanished

 If your entire index vanished without a trace, consider first that your problem has nothing to do with indexing.
 (This is sort of like wondering why your computer doesn't work, when in fact the monitor is unplugged.)
 Are you looking at the right file?
 Did you delete the index, either by accident or with the intention of starting over?
 Did you insert more text or other content after the index, so that your index exists but is no longer at the end of the document where you expected it?
 Are you sure you ever had an index, and that you're not remembering a different file or circumstance?